-- 1. Termination by Resident.
+- N. Health Insurance.
+Prior to the Occupancy Date, the Resident shall provide evidence of health insurance coverage to the Company at a level reasonably satisfactory to the Company. - O. Termination - 1.
+Termination by Resident.
 Upon the termination of the Residency and Care Agreement, the Resident shall have no further right to reside in the CCRC.
 The Residency and Care Agreement may be terminated or cancelled by the Resident under the following terms and conditions: - (a) Rescission During First Thirty (30) Days.
 The Resident may terminate the Residency and Care Agreement for any reason within thirty (30) days following the later of the execution of the Residency and Care Agreement or receipt by the Resident of the Disclosure Statement (the "Rescission Period"), and the Resident is not required to move into the facility before expiration of the Rescission Period.
-The Resident's termination of the Residency and Care Agreement during the Rescission Period is without penalty, and all payments made by the Resident before such termination, less a service charge of One-Thousand Dollars (\$1,000.00) and less any charges specifically incurred by the Company at the Resident's request and set forth in Exhibit A of the Residency and Care Agreement, signed by the Resident and the Company.
-Any refund shall be paid within thirty (30) days after the Company receives written notice of the Resident's election to terminate the Residency and Care Agreement.

-- (b) Termination After Rescission Period but Prior to the Occupancy Date.
+The Resident's termination of the Residency and Care Agreement during the Rescission Period is without penalty, and all payments made by the Resident before such termination, less a service charge of One-Thousand Dollars (\$1,000.00) and less any charges specifically incurred by the Company at the Resident's request and set forth in Exhibit A of the Residency and Care Agreement or in writing in a separate addendum to the Residency and Care Agreement, signed by the Resident and the Company.
+Any refund shall be paid within thirty (30) days after the Company receives written notice of the Resident's election to terminate the Residency and Care Agreement. - (b) Termination After Rescission Period but Prior to the Occupancy Date.
 For Residents electing to reside in an Apartment, the Resident may terminate the Residency and Care Agreement for any reason after the Rescission Period but prior the Occupancy Date upon written notice to the Company.
 In the event of such termination, the Resident shall be entitled to a refund of all monies paid to the Company, except, as the case may be, the Community Fee, the Apartment Selection Fee, and any costs or other charges that the Resident and the Company agree in advance are non-refundable. - (c) General Termination Right.
 The Resident may terminate the Residency and Care Agreement at any time for any reason by giving the Company thirty (30) days' written notice signed by the Resident (or both of them if there are two Residents).
 In the event of such termination by a Resident for reasons other than those permitted in the Residency and Care Agreement, the Resident shall pay the Company for all Optional Services rendered by the Company to the Resident through the date of termination and shall continue to be liable for the Monthly Service Fee until the date that all of the Resident's personal belongings are removed from the Apartment.
 In addition, the Resident shall be responsible for payment of liquidated damage of one month's rental charge, calculated at the existing market rate.